 REFSQ takes place annually in the period March-April at a location within Europe.

 1.4 Audience & Format

-The format of the Working Conference is explicitly designed to stimulate open discussion.
+The format of the conference is explicitly designed to stimulate open discussion.
 Time allocated to the presentation of papers is at least balanced by time for discussion.
-Formally-assigned roles such as discussant and session chair are key elements of the REFSQ scientific programme.
+Formally assigned roles such as discussant and session chair are key elements of the REFSQ scientific programme.

-Research papers, experience reports and technology and knowledge transfer papers shall be elicited from academy, industry and public administration for presentation in the scientific programme.
-A separate industry programme will comprise invited talks of interest to industry and public administration.
+Submissions shall be elicited from academia, industry and public administration for presentation in the scientific programme.
+A separate

 1.5 Success criteria